-PJ Morton will release his anticipated debut album, New Orleans, on May 14, 2013 via Lil Wayne’s Young Money Entertainment.
+PJ Morton released his anticipated debut album, New Orleans, on May 14, 2013 via Lil Wayne’s Young Money Entertainment.
 The LP, whose title is a nod to PJ’s hometown and musical roots, boasts special guest features by Stevie Wonder and Busta Rhymes.
 Lead single “Only One" features Stevie Wonder on harmonica.

 New Orleans offers up PJ’s unique brand of smooth, soulful pop, bringing his evocative hooks, funky R&B grooves, velvety vocals and stellar musicianship to the forefront.
 With PJ at the keyboard and a full backing band complete with horns and strings that give the album a lush finesse, it’s easy to fall for these songs at first listen.

 New Orleans follows PJ’s acclaimed Following My First Mind EP, which was released in early 2012 and featured guest spots from Adam Levine, Lil Wayne and Jazmine Sullivan.
 It was praised by the likes of Vibe, Complex, Interview, Essence, YRB and MTV Buzzworthy and even garnered PJ a spot sitting in with The Roots on Late Night with Jimmy Fallon.